simontorres/goodman_user_manual/user_manual/_intro_overview.rst

 and flat corrections.
 The spectroscopic processing is done by ``redspec`` and carries out the following steps:

-- Identifies multiple targets (spectra of more than one object in the slit)
+- Identifies point-source targets.
-- Trace the spectra
+- Trace the spectra.
-- Extract the spectra
+- Extract the spectra.
-- Estimate and subtract background
+- Estimate and subtract background.
 - Saves extracted (1D) spectrum, without wavelength calibration.
-- Find the wavelength solution.
-Defaults to automatic wavelength solution, but can be done interactively
+- Finds the wavelength solution.
 - Linearize data (resample)
 - Write wavelength solution to FITS header
 - Create a new file for the wavelength calibrated 1D spectrum